howsoai/amalgam/AMALGAM-BEGINNER-GUIDE.md

 >
 >
 >     ;Maps:
 >     ;Maps serve the same purpose as loops, but in a more functional way.
-Maps are also an easy and efficient way to iterate over a series of values that may not be a sequence
+Maps are also an easy and efficient
+>     ;way to iterate over a series of values that may not be a sequence but are not guaranteed to execute in order
->     ;and are not guaranteed to execute in order (i.e., map may utilize parallel processing, especially if preceeded by ||)
+>     ;(i.e., map may utilize parallel processing, especially if preceeded by ||), but do guarantee ordered output.
 >     ; Print values from 1 to 10
 >     (map
 >         (lambda